Azure/azure-sdk-for-js/documentation/using-azure-identity.md

 will need the `tenantId` and `clientId` of your app and a `username` and `password` of the user you are authenticating.

+Since this credential uses a user account to authenticate, the user or an administrator will need to grant consent to your application before they can successfully authenticate.

 This credential type supports multi-tenant app registrations so you may pass `organizations` as the `tenantId` to enable users from any organizational tenant to authenticate.